 In the UK there are thought to be 15 million regular snorers and the number who are affected at some more occasionally are probably double that figure.
 The British Snoring and Sleep Apnoea Association suggest that 41.5% of the UK adult population snore.
-Men make up more than 2/3rds of the snorers and they have a tendency to be the loudest too.
+Men make up more than two-thirds of the snorers and they have a tendency to be the loudest too.